liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/propagator-performance-master-plan.md

 meaningful acoustic propagator speed work likely requires a lower-level fused stencil implementation or a separate boundary-saving research path, not more expression rearrangement in Python.

+The rematerialized custom-chunk line was also closed after a real 5-iteration FWI gate.
+With `checkpoint_segments=10`, `divergence_cache_stride=2`, and `state_cache_stride=1`, the remat path preserved the loss trajectory and `vp_update_norm` exactly, but improved total loop time by only `1.087x` while using `2.266x` peak memory relative to production checkpoint.
+This is not enough to justify production integration, so no more Python-level remat cache knobs should be added.
 ```